e2thex/coachingGreatBooksCourse/README.md

 # Partner Great Books Course
 ## Purpose
-After taking this great books course one should see an improve in their ability to be coach other and their ability to engage in feedback conversations.
+After taking this great books course one should see an improvement in their ability to coach others and their ability to engage in feedback conversations.

 ## For Who?
-This course can be valuable to anyone that works with other, but is most valuable for those that are expected to mentor and lead others.
+This course can be valuable to anyone that works with others but is most valuable for those that are expected to mentor and lead others.

 ## Overview
-This Course consists of an 15-week course reading and practicing the lessons from The Coaching Habit and Difficult Conversations.
-It involves a commitment of 1 1/2 hours a week of direct involvement and practicing during the participant's work and priviate enagagements.
+This Course consists of a 15-week course reading and practicing the lessons from The Coaching Habit and Difficult Conversations.
+It involves a commitment of 1 1/2 hours a week of direct involvement and practicing during the participant's work and private engagements.

 ## Outline
-Each week the group will meeting for a 1 hour meeting with the following agenda:
+Each week the group will meet for a 1-hour meeting with the following agenda:

 ### Meeting Agenda
 * How did it go (15 mins)?